 - Source of vitamin A and magnesium, both which promote a healthy heart.

 - It is anti-inflammatory, offering potential protection against the physiological impact of chronic stress.

 - Enjoy as a garnish on salad or cooked meats or in my Instant Pot Tomato Soup.

 - Positive effects may include reduced total and LDL (bad) cholesterol and even increase HDL cholesterol (good) levels.

 - Enjoy in guacamole (read to the middle of this post for my recipe), in tacos, or on top of my Vegetarian Rice & Bean Casserole.

 - May benefit circulation and has anti-inflammatory properties.

 - Marinate meats with chopped rosemary or toss roasted vegetables with it.

-- Chili peppers and cayenne may reduce blood cholesterol including triglycerides.
+- Chili peppers and cayenne may reduce high cholesterol including triglycerides.

 - Add peppers to dishes that could benefit from some heat or sprinkle in cayenne pepper.